-Children in developing countries face numerous barriers to accessing basic education.
-According to the World Bank, school fees (fees for books, materials and some exams) are among the major obstacles to universal primary education in developing countries.
+Children in low- and middle-income countries face numerous barriers to accessing basic education.
+According to the World Bank, school fees (fees for books, materials and some exams) are among the major obstacles to universal primary education in low- and middle-income countries.
 Several countries in sub-Saharan Africa have taken strides towards meeting the Millennium Development Goal of universal primary education by 2015 by eliminating school fees, but other significant costs remain, including the cost of providing a school uniform for a child.
 Many governments and NGOs have sought to overcome this barrier by offering free or subsidized uniforms to particular students, often as part of a “child sponsorship” program.
 However, no prior studies have examined the impact of providing school uniforms on school participation and education outcomes.

 The NGO ICS-Africa operates a Child Sponsorship Program (CSP) in Western Kenya, in which children sponsored by donors in the Netherlands and elsewhere receive school fees and school uniforms.
 Some portion of the sponsorship fee paid by the donors is used to give general assistance to the school: grants for construction, health care programs, and agricultural programs.
 In 2002 ICS-Africa planned to phase CSP into several new schools and agreed to randomize the aspects of the program directed at individual children.
 ICS used a lottery to distribute some of the child sponsorships within each of twelve primary schools in western Kenya.

 The Kenyan school year runs from January to December.
 In mid-January 2002, ICS organized a census of children in standards one through four (the first four years of primary school) of the twelve selected schools.
 Based on that census, ICS selected all children who had experienced one or both parent deaths (orphans) to receive sponsorships.
 It then used a lottery to randomly select the remaining beneficiaries, and studied the effects on this population.